Looking for the top things to do in Orlando?

 Now Get Ready For this Great List of Things To Do In Orlando!

 Psst!
 Don't forget to pin this post for later!

 Disney World is open 365 days a year.
-Disney even offers extra hours for hotel guest making it possible to go before the park is open to the public or stay after the park closes.
-Everyday at least one park has these hours offered.
+Disney even offers extra hours for hotel guests making it possible to go before the park is open to the public or stay after the park closes.
+Every day at least one park has these hours offered.

 Disney World is a dream vacation.
-It is a top world wide travel destination, 52 million people visit each year.
+It is a top worldwide travel destination, 52 million people visit each year.
 There is a planning process involved sometimes 6-9 months in advance.
 180 days in advance you can make dining reservations, 30-60 days in advance you can book your fast passes.
-If you would like more information on planning you can check out my Disney World Planning Series.
+If you would like more information on planning you can join my Disney Planning Facebook Group.